FIGHTING FOR COMPENSATION OR SSDI BENEFITS?

 Connecticut’s workers’ compensation system serves as a vital financial net for employees who suffer from job-related injuries or illnesses.
 This program covers medical expenses and provides income replacement when you cannot work due to an injury.
 Unfortunately, many workers lose these critical benefits when faced with the legal details of filing claims.

-For over 30 years, attorney Daniel B. Scott has helped injured workers overcome the challenges of navigating Connecticut’s labor laws.
+For over 30 years, attorney Daniel B. Scott at Daniel B. Scott Attorney at Law has helped injured workers overcome the challenges of navigating Connecticut’s labor laws.
 Based in Bristol, Daniel guides injured people across northern Connecticut through the workers’ comp process.
 He is a board-certified workers’ compensation specialist by the Workers’ Compensation Section of the Connecticut Bar Association, and his strong trial experience helps him fight insurance companies that deny fair payment to workers.

 What Workers’ Compensation Benefits Are You Eligible For After A Job-Related Injury?